Jewish Messiah Prophecy Reveals the Hebrew Messiah

 - How can I go to Heaven?

-- How do Jewish beliefs compare with Messiah Prophecy?
+- How do Judaism beliefs compare with Messiah Prophecy?

 Introduction: Why Study Jewish Messiah Prophecy?